-- Dispose of drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically.
-Continued refueling may cause fuel overflow, resulting in fuel - spray and possibly a fire.
+- To prevent serious burns: Avoid contact with hot metal parts.
+Do not remove the radiator cap when the engine is hot. - Dispose of or recycle drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically.
+Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire. - Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly.